OAGAnalytics/scala-interview/README.md

 # OAG Software Engineering Interview

+## Background

+The purpose of this exercise is to evaluate how you approach certain problems in code.
+This is not intended to be an example of the type of work you would be doing on a daily basis, nor is this an exhaustive test of the types of problems you'll need to solve.
+This is merely a starting point so that we can get to know your programming style and approach to problems a bit better.

+If you have found this and are not currently interviewing with us, you are welcoem to give it a shot.
+We'd love to see your solution.
+Just fork the repo, implement your solution, and then send an email to jobs.dev@oaganalytics.com with your resume and a link to your fork and we'd be happy to follow up with you.

 ## Goal

 Start by reading the comments at the top of the `com.oag.interview.CsvTransformer` class.
 Those comments describe the